 I found the people of France, Germany, Switzerland, Austria, and The United Kingdom to be quite friendly and helpful to the tourists.

-If you are in Europe chances are that you will visit museums, monuments, attractions, galleries, or some combination of these sights.
+Visitors to Europe most likley will visit museums, monuments, attractions, galleries, or some combination of these sights.
 I found that there were a few common themes in all these museums, no matter what country you were in.

 Another thing to remember is that most of the churches and cathedrals throughout Europe require the proper apparel.
 The common misconception is that no shorts are allowed.
 This is usually false; entering a church depends on the length of shorts you have on.
 If your shorts are less than 2.21534 inches above your knee you will be admitted entrance to the churches, and yes they do carefully look at the length.
 If after careful observation shows that your shorts length are greater than 2.21534 inches above your knee you will be turned away from most churches.
 Sure this is an exaggeration, but this is how we felt after being closely examined several times and either given an ok or a “no entry” based on the length of our shorts.
 If you have pants on, they won’t look at you twice and you will be granted entry to the church.